-The Amazon Essentials Full-Zip Packable Hoody is a down jacket and a down skirt all in one!
-This simple, packable, extra-long, lightweight contender keeps you warm from head-to-mid-thigh.
+The Amazon Essentials Full-Zip Packable Hoody is a down jacket and a down skirt all in one.
+This simple, packable, extra-long, lightweight contender keeps you warm from head to mid-thigh.
 You're on your own for your toes.
 This is a simple down jacket that packs in a whole lot of utility.
 It is durable and packable enough for outdoor adventures and versatile enough for around-town use.

-The North Face Women's Gotham Jacket II is just as much at home in your favorite chilly city as it is in the great outdoors.
-This is a rugged, durable, weatherproof, and warm down jacket well suited to various environments.
+The North Face Gotham Jacket II is just as much at home in your favorite chilly city as it is in the great outdoors.
+This is a rugged, durable, weatherproof, and warm-down jacket well suited to various environments.
 The fur lining on the hood can be removed to reduce bulk or minimize the fashion flair.
 And the slim fit is flattering and functional; it reduces the air space between your body and the jacket to improve its heat-keeping properties.

 The Gotham is not, however, lightweight or compressible.
 It is burly.
-This is not likely a go-to for backpackers, climbers, or backcountry enthusiasts, but would hold up well to car camping and a long weekend at your favorite rustic cabin.
+This is not likely a go-to for backpackers, climbers, or backcountry enthusiasts but would hold up well to car camping and a long weekend at your favorite rustic cabin.
 This jacket is a fashion-first model with a reliable feature set and design to keep you happy in the great outdoors.